Last updated: June 16, 2026

 - Knowledge exam or road test

 The online scheduling guide covers service types and metro wait ranges (2–6 weeks for transfers in busy areas).
+Pick new Texas resident, not renewal, if your last card came from another state.

 If you still try walk-in

 - Arrive early — before opening if the office posts walk-in hours.
+Houston I-10 corridor lots fill before 8 AM.

 - Bring the full checklist — two residency proofs, SSN proof, insurance, out-of-state license.
 Partial stacks get sent home.